MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Abstract

 \section{Abstract}

 Mathematical reasoning remains one of the most challenging domains for large language models (LLMs), requiring not only linguistic understanding but also structured logical deduction and numerical precision.
 While recent LLMs demonstrate strong general-purpose reasoning abilities, their mathematical competence across diverse languages remains underexplored.
 Existing benchmarks primarily focus on English or a narrow subset of high-resource languages, leaving significant gaps in assessing multilingual and cross-lingual mathematical reasoning.
-To address this, we introduce \textbf{{\dataname}} \footnote{\href{https://huggingface.co/datasets/mahbubhimel/MathMist}{MathMist Dataset Hugging Face}}, a parallel multilingual benchmark for mathematical problem solving and reasoning. {{\dataname}} encompasses over 21K aligned question–answer pairs across seven languages, representing a balanced coverage of high-, medium-, and low-resource linguistic settings.
+To address this, we introduce \textbf{{\dataname}}, a parallel multilingual benchmark for mathematical problem solving and reasoning. {{\dataname}} encompasses 2,890 parallel Bangla-English gold standard artifacts, totaling $\approx$30K aligned question–answer pairs across thirteen languages, representing an extensive coverage of high-, medium-, and low-resource linguistic settings.
 The dataset captures linguistic variety, multiple types of problem settings, and solution synthesizing capabilities.
-We systematically evaluate a diverse suite of models, including open-source small and medium LLMs, proprietary systems, and multilingual-reasoning-focused models, under zero-shot, chain-of-thought (CoT), and code-switched reasoning paradigms.
+We systematically evaluate a diverse suite of models, including open-source small and medium LLMs, proprietary systems, and multilingual-reasoning-focused models under zero-shot, chain-of-thought (CoT), perturbated reasoning, and code-switched reasoning paradigms.
 Our results reveal persistent deficiencies in LLMs’ ability to perform consistent and interpretable mathematical reasoning across languages, with pronounced degradation in low-resource settings.
 All the codes and data are available at GitHub: \url{https://github.com/mahbubhimel/MathMist}